swcarpentry/DEPRECATED-bc/extras/python-climate-data/climate.md

 <p>Excellent: the assertions we've added will now alert us if we try to work with badly-formatted or inconsistent data.</p>
 <blockquote>
 <h4>There's a Better Way to Do It</h4>
-<p>We had to run each test in a cell of its own because Python stops executed the code in a cell as soon as an assertion fails, and we want to make sure all three tests actually run.
+<p>We had to run each test in a cell of its own because Python stops executing the code in a cell as soon as an assertion fails, and we want to make sure all three tests actually run.
 A <a href="../../gloss.html#unit-testing">unit testing</a> library would handle this for us, and do much else as well; we cover unit testing libraries in our intermediate lesson on Python.</p>
 </blockquote>
 </div>